-Irish yields topped 18 percent in mid-2011 at the height of the euro zone debt.
+Five-year Irish yields topped 18 percent in mid-2011 at the height of the euro zone debt crisis.

-Ten-year yields also fell 17 bps on Monday, to 3.275 percent, near eight-year lows plumbed on Jan.
-8 and taking them further below Italian and Spanish equivalents.
+Ten-year yields also fell 17 bps on Monday, to 3.275 percent, near the eight-year lows plumbed on Jan.
+8 and further below Italian and Spanish equivalents.

-Ireland’s NTMA debt agency head John Corrigan told state broadcaster RTE that he thought Moody’s may upgrade again within 12-15 months if Ireland sticks to its fiscal targets.
+Ireland’s NTMA debt agency head, John Corrigan, told state broadcaster RTE Moody’s may upgrade again within 12-15 months if Ireland sticks to its fiscal targets.

-Standards and Poor’s and Fitch rate Irish debt three notches above junk status at BBB+.
-S&P lifted its outlook to positive last year while Fitch, which is scheduled to give an update in a month’s time, has a stable outlook.
+Standards and Poor’s and Fitch rate Irish debt three notches above junk at BBB+.
+S&P lifted its outlook to positive last year while Fitch, scheduled to give an update in a month’s time, has a stable outlook.

-The cost of insuring against an Irish default also fell sharply.
-Five-year credit default swaps broke below 100 bps for the first time since 2008, to 93 bps, according to prices from provider Markit.
+The cost of insuring against an Irish default fell.
+Five-year credit default swaps broke below 100 bps for the first time since 2008, to 93 bps, according to Markit.

-Ireland’s debt yield premium over German benchmarks shrank to 152 bps, near its narrowest level since early 2010 before Dublin was sucked into the euro zone debt crisis and forced to follow Greece into seeking an international bailout.
-Traders and analysts expect the spread to tighten further.
+Ireland’s yield premium over Germany shrank to 152 bps, near its narrowest level since early 2010 before Dublin followed Greece in seeking an international bailout.

-Many in the market see Irish yields closing in on those of higher-rated French and Belgian debt as its economy picks up.
+Other market participants see Irish yields closing in on those of higher-rated French and Belgian debt.

-France is considered vulnerable to a downgrade as Moody’s has had a negative outlook on the euro zone’s second largest economy since February 2012 and Paris is expected to struggle to keep up with structural reforms.
+France is considered vulnerable to a downgrade as Moody’s has had a negative outlook on the euro zone’s second largest economy since February 2012.
 Moody’s is scheduled to release its review of France and Slovenia on Friday.

-“Moody’s rating is better than S&P‘s.
-And with France struggling on the structural reforms and budget deficit reduction fronts, our base case is for a one-notch downgrade with stable outlook.
-Such a move fits into our key rating view of further ‘fracturing of core’ bonds,” Commerzbank strategists said in a note.
+“With France struggling on the structural reforms and budget deficit reduction fronts, our base case is for a one-notch downgrade with stable outlook,” Commerzbank strategists said in a note.